hksefa/cassandraToHive_pyspark/readme.md

-# IMPORT KEYSPACE/TABLES FROM CASSANDRA TO HIVE USING PYSPARK
+## IMPORT KEYSPACE/TABLES FROM CASSANDRA TO HIVE USING PYSPARK

 This project is to import the keyspace with table from cassandra using pyspark.
 Code is written in pyspark with Cassandra Spark Connector Jar.
+It will create hive tables in provided format(i.e parquet, orc etc)

 #### **Components:**